iturner72/book-notes/the_network_state.md

     * 26 out of 27 of the richest congressional districts
     * >77% of political donations from Facebook, Apple, Amazon, Microsoft, Google

+### The One Commandment
+* 217 Communities are Causes First, Companies Second: Every new startup society needs to have a moral premise at its core, one that its founding nation subscribes to, one that is supported by a digital history that a more powerful state can't delete, one that justifies its existence as a righteous yet peaceful protest against the powers that be.
+* 217 With the one commandment you are instead offering a *single issue* community, and attracting not single-issue voters but single-issue *movers*.
+* 222 Your Body, Your Choice: the post-FDA Society:
+    * This is the medical sovereignty zone, the FDA-free society.
+    * You begin your startup society with Henninger's history of FDA-caused drug lag and Taborrok's history of FDA interference with so-called "off label" prescription.
+    * You point out how many millions were killed by its policies, hand out t-shirts like ACT-UP did, show *Dalls Buyers Blub* to all prospective residents, and make clear to all new members why your cause of medical sovereignty is righteous.
+    * With diplomatic recognition, you could then teake the existing American codebase and add one crucial new feature: the absolute right for anyone to buy or sell any medical product without third party interference.
+Your body, your choice.
+That's how you'd get an FDA-free zone.
+* 229 ...so long as *some* one-commandment-based startup societies succeed, they can copy each other's proven moral innovations.

+## Chapter 3: The Tripolar Moment

+### NYT, CCP, BTC